Note that this post has been updated to reflect what to expect at Disney World in the summer of 2022.

 Early Theme Park Entry

 Remember Extra Magic Hours?
 You used to be able to stay at a Disney resort and get some extra time in the parks in the mornings and evenings on specific days for each park.
-Well, those are gone (for now).
-Disney plans on introducing a similar-but-different program simply named Early Theme Park Entry.
-This would let a Disney hotel guest get into ANY park 30 minutes before everyone else.
+Well, those are gone.
+Disney has introduced a similar-but-different program simply named Early Theme Park Entry.
+This lets Disney hotel guests get into ANY park 30 minutes before it officially opens.

 Park hours are also a LOT different and you’ll need to check the official Disney World website for your trip dates (and check OFTEN because they change frequently).
-Right now, most parks aren’t open super late in the evenings, although hours do occasionally get extended when Disney expects bigger crowds.
+Most parks aren’t open super late in the evenings, although hours do occasionally get extended when Disney expects bigger crowds.

 In general, expect shorter days that you might be familiar with (sorry, no more 8AM-2AM days for now!).
-You’ll see slightly later morning openings (especially at EPCOT where we typically see them opening at 11AM!) and earlier evening closes.
-This means if you want a chance to see Pandora at night in Animal Kingdom or the new lighting at the Chinese Theater in Hollywood Studios, you’ll have to hope for extended hours!
+You’ll see earlier evening closes, especially at parks like Animal Kingdom.
+This means if you want a chance to see Pandora at night, you are pretty much out of luck for the time being!

 If you’ve been to Disney in the better part of the last decade, you’ve likely encountered MagicBands.
 These little wristbands serve as your tickets, open your Disney hotel room, can make charges to your credit card, and much more.
 Sadly, the days of free MagicBands are over.
 BUT, you can easily still use MagicBands from previous trips or buy your own.

 A huge push to allow guests’ phones to perform many of the functions of a MagicBand has been happening at Disney World recently.
-Now your phone can open your hotel room door, and even function as your ticket to the park soon!
+Now your phone can open your hotel room door, and even function as your ticket!
 You can also access most of the MagicBand features through the My Disney Experience app.
-You can also opt to get a free Key to the World card that lets you do almost everything you previously did with a MagicBand.
+Or, you can get a free Key to the World card that lets you do almost everything you previously did with a MagicBand.

 My Disney Experience and Mobile Order